ctII/clayton.coffee/content/about.md

 My public keyring can be found [here](/pgp/public.asc)

 # SSH
-If you need me to work on something with you, [here](/pgp/sshkey) is my SSH public key, keep in mind it changes every 3 months.
+If you need me to work on something with you, [here](/pgp/sshkey) is my SSH public key.